 Rufus Porter liked coming up with new ways to do things.
 As for getting patents and making money from his ideas, well, not so much.

 He was born in West Boxford, Mass., on May 1, 1792.
 Two of his ancestors, John Porter and his wife Mary, immigrated from England during the Great Migration of Puritans.
-When he died, he owned property that included the Massachusetts cities and towns of Salem, Danvers, Wenham, Beverly, Topsfield and Boxford.
+When John Porter died, he owned a vast property.
+It included the Massachusetts cities and towns of Salem, Danvers, Wenham, Beverly, Topsfield and Boxford.

-His parents, Abigail and Tyler Porter, just had a farm, which they sold when Rufus was 9 and moved to Maine.
+Rufus Porter’s parents, Abigail and Tyler Porter, just had a farm, which they sold when Rufus was nine and moved to Maine.
 At 15, he became apprenticed to a shoemaker.

-The shoemaking apparently didn't take.
-He played the fife and fiddle for several years in Portland, enlisted in the militia during the War of 1812 and then painted drums and sleights.
+The shoemaking apparently didn’t take.
+He played the fife and fiddle for several years in Portland, enlisted in the militia during the War of 1812 and then painted drums and sleighs.